Table of Contents Contents

 Alberta Probate Tax

-Alberta has different probate fees then that of BC.
+Alberta has different probate fees than BC.
 They are actually considered to have the lowest rebate taxes in the country.
 The maximum they will charge is $525.

 Ontario Probate Tax

-Ontario probate fees are calculated much differently than BC or Alberta.
-The first $50,000 of the estate is tax free, then after that the fee is $15 for every $1000 of the estate's worth.
+Ontario probate fees are calculated much differently than those of BC or Alberta.
+The first $50,000 of the estate is tax-free, and after that, the fee is $15 for every $1000 of the estate's worth.
 That being said, even if the estate is valued under $50,000, you still need to file an Estate Information Return within 180 days.

 If you are looking at what the fees would be on a $300,000 estate, you can see how different the province's fees are.